arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-business/contend.md

 If you are the owner of more than one Shared Space, or you have been invited into a Shared Space by another user, you can switch to other Shared Spaces at any time using the corresponding menu.

-Move your mouse over the Space-Selector, which you can find at the top right hand corner and click on it.
-All the Spaces you hav access to will be listed there.
+Move your mouse over the Space-Selector, which you can find at the top right-hand corner and click on it.
+All the Spaces you have access to will be listed there.

 ![Switch between Spaces](assets/switch-spaces.png "Switch between Spaces")